iot-lnu/applied-iot/BOM.md

 # Bill of Material

 Bill of materials for the course in Applied IoT (Tillämpad IoT) @ Linnaeus University 2020.
 If you have any questions, please let me know and I'll update the BOM.
 My contact details: [fredrik @ LNU](https://lnu.se/en/staff/fredrik.ahlgren/).

-## Update 2020-04-14
+## Update 2020-04-21

-We are going to send out preassembled lab kits from Linnaeus University with Pycom-devices and some sensors.
-It will be paid by the student at a discounted price.
+There are going to be pre-assembled kits that can be bought directly from a Swedish distributor at a discounted price.
+More information will come.

+## If you want to buy stuff right away...

 ### From Pycom.io